sanchisivan/Rkmeans/README.md

 **Rkmeans** is a small interactive R/Shiny application for structural clustering of molecular files (`.cif` or `.pdb`) based on RMSD and k-means clustering.

 This app was born from the need to cluster AlphaFold 3 output structures, especially for R users.
 At the time, no simple and direct online tool allowed the structural clustering of `.cif` files.
-It also includes a converter to transform .cif files into .pdb format (and vice versa).
+It also includes a converter to transform `.cif` files into `.pdb` format (and vice versa).

 ---

 ## Features

 - Load multiple `.pdb` or `.cif` files from a folder.
-- Automatically convert AlphaFold `.cif` files to `.pdb` (via Python and Biopython).
 - Calculate pairwise RMSD using alpha carbons (Cα).
 - Run multidimensional scaling (MDS) and k-means clustering.
 - Visualize 3D structures with `r3dmol` directly in the app.
 - Show cluster details (size, representative structure).
-- Save cluster representatives
+- Save cluster representatives.
+- `.cif` to `.pdb` file converter included.

 ---